rachelnotlegaladvice/pghlegalstuff/_posts/faqs/2015-01-01-what-if-an-officer-asks-question.md

 * **However**, Ohio law requires you to identify yourself if:
   * You are suspected of a crime; or
   * You are a witness to a felony.
-* Loudly & clearly ask, “Am I legally required to identify myself?”
+* Loudly & clearly ask, “_Am I legally required to identify myself?_”
 * If the answer is yes, **only** then are you obligated provide:
   * Your legal name, date of birth, and address
   * If you refuse to identify yourself in those situations, you can be arrested.